How printing changed forever

 Plantin-Moretus Museum, Antwerp, Belgium

-These are the things you learn as you walk through the museum, spread out over two levels and across annexes in the workshops and home of this fascinating family.
+There’s lots to see and lots to learn as you walk through the museum, spread out over two levels and across annexes in the workshops and home of this fascinating family.

 I would highly recommend getting the audioguide for your visit, to make sure you appreciate the significance of each room.
 It’s well put together and informative.